waltforme/kealm/README.md

 ## Deploying a workload on the managed clusters directly as a deployment

-Since we are running a "virtual" hub, that represents a set of clusters, there are actually no controllers for deployments, pods etc. on the virtual hub (this is a concept that has been lately of great interest on the kubernetes community, see for example the [kcp project](https://github.com/kcp-dev/kcp)).
-Then we can redefine the behavior of appliying a deployment to the "virtual hub" - instead of creating pods on the virtual hub it will create pods on the managed clusters that the virtual cluster represents.
+Since we are running a *virtual* hub, representing a fleet of clusters, there are actually no controllers for deployments, pods etc. on the virtual hub (this is a concept that has been lately of great interest on the kubernetes community, see for example the [kcp project](https://github.com/kcp-dev/kcp)).
+Then we can redefine the behavior of appliying a deployment to the *virtual hub* - instead of creating pods on the virtual hub it will create pods on the managed clusters.

-This model will still use the `appbundle` resource to back the resources applied to the virtual cluster, so we will need to create an empty `appbundle` associated with a placement policy:
+This model will still use the `AppBundle` resource to back the resources applied to the virtual hub, so we will need to create an empty `AppBundle` associated with a placement policy:

 ```shell
 kubectl config use-context vks1